Quantitative Understanding of PDF Fits and their Uncertainties: Conclusions

 \section{Conclusions}

 Our present age is marked by unprecedented advancements in machine learning techniques, whose applications span many scientific domains -- PDF determination being one of them.
-However, we believe that we ought to move from mere witnesses to active contributions.
-In fact, it is of paramount importance to understand how these new techniques behave when applied to complex problems such as PDF determination.
+It is of paramount importance to understand how these new techniques behave when applied to complex problems such as PDF determination.

 In this work, we have taken a step forward in this direction.
 We have investigated a novel treatment of the learning process in the context of PDF fitting by exploring the training dynamics in the functional space of the neural network.
 In fact, the NTK can be used to unravel complex dynamics obfuscated by the training algorithms commonly employed in PDF fits.
 We have shown that the properties of the NTK are highly entangled with the fitting results, and that a proper understanding of its structure and time dependence can provide precious insights on the learning process.
 The identification of separate rich and lazy training phases is potentially a general feature of MLP training, which is worthy of highlighting beyond the specific application to PDF fits.
 In the context of PDF fits, we have developed, under certain assumptions, an analytical description of how the neural network evolves during training, enabling us to better understand the NNPDF methodology and its dependence on the underlying model architecture.
 To the best of our knowledge, such description has not yet been attempted in the context of ill-defined inverse problems.